laokaow/IoT-Stovetop/README.md

 It is perfect if you have small rascals (toddlers) running around whom might accidentally (or on purpose, but unkowing of the potential consequences) turn on any or all of the dials for the stovetop.
 The buzzer will then serve its purpose and warn you if no movement has been detected for an appropiate amount of time(5 minutes in my case).

 It is also perfect for the classic "Did I really turn the stove off?" when you just locked the door, or arrived somewhere.
 Perhaps someone accidentally turned a dial on after you last checked, or you simply just forgot.
 Then you can check in the app/website for the temperature and feel a sense of calm.

+This project teaches how to use a microcontroller, connect sensors and actuators, write code, connect with wifi and communicate using the mqtt protocol.
+It's quite encompassing.

 ### Material
 | IoT-Thing | Purpose  | Product Code|